dustingallegos/crystal-ball/README.md

 ## Pre-requisities
 1. Have Node.js installed
-2. Get Keys and register app with Blackbaud  [Getting Started](https://apidocs.sky.blackbaud.com/docs/getting-started/) within our documentation.
+2. Register as a developer in Blackbaud to obtain keys and create app see [Getting Started](https://apidocs.sky.blackbaud.com/docs/getting-started/) guide.

 ## Instructions
 ### Running the add-in